galv-team/galv-backend/README.md

 These versions should all use clean SemVer versioning, i.e. `v*.*.*`.

+Published versions should be released incrementally.
+**The Actions workflows will assume there exists a clean version tag for each release, e.g. v1.2.3-rc4 will assume v1.2.2 exists.**

 ### Tagged releases

 When you want to release a new version, using the GitHub Actions workflow, create a new tag.